LinjieCodes/eModule/README.md

 **Parameters**:
 - `--annoFile`: Enhancer annotation file
 - `--sampleFile`: Sample attribute file
-- `--expFolder`: Path to folder containing tissue subfolders with expression files
+- `--expFolder`: Path to folder containing tissue subfolders with expression files.
+By default, files are named with sample ID.
+Files of the same tissue are placed in one subfolder.
 - `--outFolder`: Output directory for normalized matrices

 #### Step 3: Identify Differentially Expressed Enhancers